 Find you identity pattern!

 Look around you.
-What patterns can you find?
+What patterns in nature can you find?
 Take a look around your house, your school, your library, your block, your zoo.
 In each trip, draw, rub or photograph patterns and label the patterns that you find.
 Look closely for interesting repetitions of shapes and forms.
+Nature offers many patterns.
+Look for bubbles and foams and waves at the water’s edge.
+Find cracks in the soil.
+Look for spots and stripes on animals and leaves.
+Find spirals in vegetables and flowers and animals!
+Find patterns of symmetry in living things.
+You may also find interlocking patterns, or tessellations.
+You may find fractals.
 Take along your digital camera and sketchbook to record what you discover.
 Make a pattern grid of your drawn, rubbed and digitally recorded patterns by organizing same size images pasted on a larger poster board.
 Use your descriptive words to describe the effect of the nature patterns.
 Where would you use these patterns?
 On a book cover, a bedspread, wallpaper, carpet, building façade, for a garden plan?

 Let it snow!